Hab-Track/Habbo-Track/README.md

 - [x] Show new file in the github webhook

-- [ ] Create a script to send webhook only when commit in resource/
+- [x] Create a script to send webhook only when commit in resource/ & only branch main